Topic

 1.2 Objective

-The objective of this guideline is to establish common procedures for how the control of persons and ID documents shall be carried out in visa and residence cases.
+The objective of these guidelines is to establish common procedures for how control of persons and documents is to be carried out in visa and residence cases under third-country and EEA regulations.
 The guidelines apply to the first-line services in immigration cases, i.e. the police and the foreign service missions.
 There will be some differences between the requirements for document control carried out by the police and that carried out by the foreign service missions, and also between the different foreign service missions.

 1.3 Definitions

-2. Key provisions concerning the duty to provide documentation in connection with applications for visas, residence permits or protection
+2. Key provisions on documentation requirements in connection with applications for visas, residence permits and registration under the EEA regulations

-One of the conditions for being granted a Schengen visa is that the applicant holds a valid travel document or a document that permits border crossings, cf. the Immigration Act Section 10 first paragraph letter a) and the Immigration Regulations Section 3-17 fourth paragraph.
+One of the conditions for obtaining a Schengen visa is that the applicant holds a valid travel document or a document permitting border crossing, cf. the Immigration Act Section 10 first paragraph (a) and the Immigration Regulations Section 3-17 fourth paragraph, as well as the article to 6.1(a) of the SBC/Border Regulation, which is implemented in the Border Act Section 8 (external link).

 The Immigration Regulations Section 10-2 second paragraph states that foreign nationals who apply for a residence permit must document their identity by means of a passport or another identity document issued by a public authority.
-For those applying for protection, the Immigration Act Section 93 first paragraph second sentence states that the applicant must submit his/her passport or other travel document together with the application.
-These conditions also entail a requirement that the documents presented are genuine, cf. the General Civil Penal Code Section 361 (external link).
+For those applying for protection, the Immigration Act Section 93 first paragraph second sentence states that applicants must submit their passport or other travel document together with the application.
+This also means that the documents presented must be genuine, cf. the Penal Code Section 361 first paragraph (b) (external link).
+For those applying for a local border traffic permit, it is stated in the Immigration Regulations Section 3-1 first paragraph (a) that they must be in possession of a valid travel document.

-A fine or imprisonment may be imposed on a foreign national who fails to comply with an order to contribute to clarifying his/her identity, or who provides materially incorrect or obviously misleading information about his/her identity, cf. the Immigration Act Section 108 first paragraph letters a) and c).
-Moreover, making a false statement and using false documents is punishable pursuant to the General Civil Penal Code Sections (external link) 221 first paragraph, 361 first paragraph letter b) and 162.
+A fine or imprisonment may be imposed on a foreign national who fails to comply with an order to contribute to clarifying their identity, or who provides materially incorrect or obviously misleading information about their identity, cf. the Immigration Act Section 108 first paragraph (a) and (c).
+Furthermore, false statements and the use of false documents are punishable under the Penal Code Section 221 first paragraph (external link), Section 361 first paragraph (b) (external link) and Section 162 (external link).

 3. How to carry out control of persons and documents

-It is the agency to which the foreign national submits the application (the first-line service) that is responsible for checking persons and documents.
-This means it is the case officer at the foreign service mission or the police who must carry out the initial control.
+It is the agency the foreign national submits the application to or registers with (the first-line service) that is responsible for the control of persons and documents.
+This means it is the case officer at the foreign service mission or the police who must carry out the initial controls.
+Where the foreign service mission has entered into an agreement with an external service provider to accept applications, it is the external service provider who carries out the controls.

-- national passports, cf. the Immigration Regulations Section 2-4
+- nationality passports, cf. the Immigration Act Section 2-4

-- national ID cards from EU countries, cf. Appendix 4 to the Immigration Regulations
+- national ID cards from EU member states, cf. Appendix 4 to the Immigration Regulations

 - diplomatic passports